stevemegson/Rantoge/README.md

 ## Pin assignments

+The code is intended for use with [this PCB](pcb/README.md).

-The code expects these GPIO pins to be used:
+It expects these GPIO pins to be used:

 | Pin| Connection |
 | --- | --- |